Home Page

 An historic urban park in the heart of King’s Lynn.
 The Walks is the only surviving 18th century town walk in Norfolk.

-A £4.3 million Heritage Lottery Funded restoration has returned this 42 acre park to its former glory and added modern amenities making it the perfect place to enjoy a relaxing stroll and explore the history of the area.
+A £4.3 million Heritage Lottery Fund restoration, completed in 2007, helped to restore the former glory of this 17 hectare park.
+It also added modern amenities and interpretation, making it the perfect place to enjoy a relaxing stroll, and explore the history of the site.

 Boasting a unique 15th century chapel, The Red Mount, a Grade II-listed church as well beautiful landscaping, a children’s play area, toilets and a café.